 Facebook Pixel was launched way back in 2015 and it’s been through a few revamps since then.
 It’s essentially the code sits on your website tracking all the activity that comes from Facebook, and enables you to follow the conversion pathway, build targeted audiences, optimise your ads and remarket to people who’ve already taken any action on your site.

-To succeed on Pixel, Facebook have given us the
+To succeed on Pixel, Facebook have given us the inside track:

 - Set up advanced matching in Facebook Pixel